CurtisTelvanni/American-Sign-Language-Recognition-EEE-312-Project/README.md

 This a Bundle of Codes to create a dataset, train and live detection method for American Sign Language.

-There are 3 folders, one for datasets, one for training and one for live streaming.
+There is a folder for datasets.

 Training and Live Stream Codes are standalone versions in Google Colab, you can run these code on their own, just follow their instructions.